 Drivers start scrambling for gas as pipeline shutdown continues

-Drivers along parts of the East Coast are feeling the immediate effects of the shutdown of the Colonial Pipeline following a ransomware attack, reports CBS News' Laura Podesta.
+Drivers along parts of the East Coast are feeling the immediate effects of the Colonial Pipeline shutdown following a ransomware attack.
 Some waited an hour or more on lines at gas stations before filling up or learning the pumps had run dry.

+The Biden administration is imploring drivers not to hoard gasoline.
+The U.S. energy secretary urged motorists to not panic buy fuel and said officials are considering moving supply by train or ship if necessary.

 In Marion, South Carolina, Yasheeka Wiggins said, "It was unbelievable.
 When I was driving today, I thought it was a catastrophe coming!
 I've seen all these cars waiting and I was like, 'OMG.
 I have to fill my tank up!'"

-CBS Florence, South Caroline affiliate WBTW-TV reported lines at stations from Marion and Mullins to Myrtle Beach.
+CBS affiliate WBTW-TV reported that lines at stations from Marion and Mullins to Myrtle Beach.

 The South was being hit hardest.
-Late Monday night, almost six-and-a-half percent of gas stations in Virginia were out of fuel, according to travel app GasBuddy.
+Late Monday, almost 6.5% of gas stations in Virginia were out of fuel, according to travel app GasBuddy.
 It said more than 1% of stations in North Carolina and Florida had no gas.

-"If this outrage goes past the end of the week … prices could spike pretty dramatically," said Kevin Book of Clearview Energy Partners.
+"If this outage goes past the end of the week ... prices could spike pretty dramatically," said Kevin Book of Clearview Energy Partners.

 "It's very difficult to pin the exact amount prices may rise, but for now, it appears to be a few cents per gallon, possibly growing more significant if the pipeline remains shut down for more than 2-3 more days," GasBuddy said in a blog post on Monday.

-Prices were already edging up before the cyberattack, due to growing consumer demand and resurgent economic growth.
-Over the last week, the national average for a regular gallon of gas has risen 6 cents to $2.96, according to AAA.
-Should that trend continue, an increase of 3 more cents would bring the average to $2.99, which would be the priciest gas since November 2014, the auto club said.
+Prices were already edging up before the cyber intrusion, due to growing consumer demand and resurgent economic growth.
+Over the last week, the national average for a regular gallon of gas has risen six cents to $2.96, according to AAA.
+Should that trend continue, an increase of three more cents would bring the average to $2.99, which would be the priciest gas since November 2014, the auto club said.

 Around the nation, gas prices ranged from a high of $4.10 in California to a low of $2.61 in Mississippi, according to AAA.

-The pipeline company was forced to pause the line's operations after the hackers accessed its computer systems.

-President Biden said Monday he doesn't think the Russian government is to blame.
+President Biden said Monday that he doesn't think the Russian government is to blame.

 U.S. officials and Colonial Pipeline say they hope to get fuel flowing fully again later this week.
 They insist there's no significant shortage yet.